-Your company is likely already sitting on a mountain of data: demographic reports, website analytics, and purchase histories.
-This information is great for telling you what your customers are doing.
-But does it tell you why they’re doing it?
-Without that context, you’re operating with an incomplete picture.
-Psychographic market segmentation is the practice of gathering and analyzing the data that fills in those gaps.
-It uncovers the values, attitudes, and personality traits that influence behavior.
-This allows you to move beyond simple observation and start anticipating customer needs.
-This guide explains how to collect this crucial data and integrate it with your existing information for a complete 360-degree view of your customer.
+You're likely sitting on a mountain of data.
+Website analytics, purchase histories, demographic reports—you know what your customers are doing.
+But do you know why?
+Without that context, you’re working with an incomplete picture.
+This is where psychographic market segmentation comes in.
+It’s the key to uncovering the values, attitudes, and personality traits that actually drive behavior.
+This allows you to move beyond simple observation and start anticipating what your customers truly need.
+I’ll show you how to collect this crucial data and integrate it for a complete 360-degree view of your customer.

 Key Takeaways